danielnarey/componentize/README.md

 - **`RETURNS`** a function that takes one argument and re-renders `view(update)` with that argument as *update*.

+Because both spellings are acceptable, `setUpdateable` (note the "e") is provided as an alias — but be consistent in your own code!

 ### `setMergeable(doc, id, view, [data, [listeners, [merge]]])`